rozlynboutin/microbiome_helper/Predict-phenotypes.md

     collapse_table.py -i otu_table.biom -o functional_table.biom -g ../FAPROTAX.txt -r report_example2.txt -n columns_after_collapsing -v --collapse_by_metadata 'taxonomy'

 Be sure to cite the FAPROTAX paper if you use it:
-Louca, S., Parfrey, L.W., Doebeli, M. (2016) - Decoupling function and taxonomy in the global ocean microbiome.
-Science 353:1272-1277
+_Louca, S., Parfrey, L.W., Doebeli, M. (2016) - Decoupling function and taxonomy in the global ocean microbiome.
+Science 353:1272-1277_.